Shugarry/nvim_config/README.md

 - ctrl-ww to switch tabs

-- Space-T to toggle Neotree
+- Space-T to toggle transparency

 - Space-ff for finding files in computer with rg